DistrictOfJoban/JCM-Docs/docs/players/blocks/circle_walls.md

 - jsblock:circle_wall_7
 ---

-**Circle Walls** is a series of decoration block in Joban Client Mod, meant to be used for tunnels.
+**Circle Walls** is a series of blocks in Joban Client Mod that are meant to be used for tunnels.

 A total of 7 parts are available for selection in the inventory.